Private sector employers and employees

 You can contact Wageline on 1300 655 266 with queries about Western Australia’s child employment laws.

-Wageline has produced an Employer Information Pack for employers and store managers running a shop, restaurant, fast food or takeaway food business.
+Wageline has produced a self audit checklist and a template form for gaining permission for employing children for employers and store managers running a shop, restaurant, fast food or takeaway food business.

 Last modified: